TimKral5/url_shortener/README.md

-   bd, docker-build  Build the docker container. cu, compose-up    Launch the compose configuration for production. cd, compose-down  Terminate the compose configuration for production. du, dev-up        Launch the compose configuration for development. dd, dev-down      Terminate the compose configuration for development.
+   bd, docker-build  Build the docker container. cu, compose-up    Launch the compose configuration for production. cd, compose-down  Terminate the compose configuration for production.

 Documentation:
    g,   godoc        Launch documenation server.